Giant Food Check Cashing: Fees, Limits, Accepted Checks & How It Works

 Here is the typical process at the Money Services counter:

-- Bring your check and your valid photo ID.
+2. Bring your check and a valid photo ID.

-Pro tip: Visit during off-peak hours (weekday mornings if possible) and ask about the best time to avoid longer lines.
+Pro tip: Visit during off-peak hours (weekday mornings if possible) to avoid longer lines.

 FAQs About Giant Food Check Cashing